JYLinOK/Way/README.md

-# Way1.0.7 - An easy and fast front-end generator library
+# Way1.0.8 - An easy and fast front-end generator library
 ***

 ## Updation Note:

-1. Added the auto-restart function when meet exceptions.
+1. Handled the bug that if there is a None-Content file in wayrouter, the exception will occur.

-Dec, 17, 2021
+Dec, 18, 2021
 (By Jinwei Lin:)